Penguin (character): Golden Age

-Penguin made his way to Florida where he set up a gambling operation with Joe Crow, Buzzard Benny, and Canary where the patrons would win big and then they would be followed by Penguin's henchmen so that they can rob them.
+Penguin made his way to Florida, where he set up a gambling operation with Joe Crow, Buzzard Benny, and Canary.
+The patrons would win big and then would be followed by Penguin's henchmen so that they can rob them.
 Batman and Robin put an end to the gambling operation, but Penguin got away.

 Penguin later utilized some exotic birds to assist in his crime spree.
-Batman and Robin stopped this crime spree, but Penguin got away again.
+Batman and Robin stopped this spree, but Penguin escaped again.

-Penguin later set himself up as an underworld advisor where he sold his foolproof plans to different criminals.
+Penguin later set himself up as an underworld advisor, selling his foolproof plans to different criminals.
 When the criminals pulled off a successful heist, Penguin would kill them and steal their loot.
 To get to the bottom of this caper, Batman posed as a rival criminal called "Bad News Brewster".
-While Penguin figured out that Batman was posing as a criminal, Batman and Robin finally apprehended Penguin and brought him to justice.
+Despite Penguin realising that Batman was posing as a criminal, Penguin was brought to justice.

 Penguin soon became less violent and began to obsess over birds and umbrellas.
-After breaking out of prison, Penguin hears that Batman doesn't consider him a threatening villain.
+After breaking out of prison, Penguin heard that Batman didn't consider him a threatening villain.
 To prove Batman wrong, Penguin built himself some gimmick guns and fishing poles.
 Batman was able to defeat him with an umbrella.

 Penguin later escaped from prison and tried to rob three eccentric millionaires.
-While Batman and Robin failed to catch him after the first two robberies, they catch him during the third one due to the fact that the third millionaire has been dead for a year.
+While Batman and Robin failed to catch him after the first two robberies, succeeded during the third due to the fact that the third millionaire has been dead for a year.

 Penguin later escaped from prison.
 To catch him, Batman and Robin set up an umbrella repair shop.
 Despite some difficulties, Batman and Robin were finally able to catch Penguin when he tripped over an umbrella.

 Penguin later met Joker in prison.
-When both of them broke out of prison, Penguin and Joker competed against each other in robberies until one where they managed to work together to pull it off.
+After escaping, Penguin and Joker competed against each other in robberies until they eventually cooperated.
 Their differences would be the advantage that Batman and Robin would use to apprehend them.

 Penguin took the son of a criminal under his wing and started to teach him about crime.
-The uninterested boy wrote a book about Penguin's crimes.
-This impressed Penguin to the point where he plotted to get it published.
+The uninterested boy wrote a book about Penguin's crimes, impressing Penguin to the point where he plotted to get it published.
 When that failed, he started to steal some publishing supplies which led to the boy attracting the attention of Batman and Robin.
 After Batman and Robin apprehended Penguin, the book is shown to the readers that "crime doesn't pay".